 Obviously, the first thing you think about when referring to this type of oven, is toast.
 However, we were amazed with the versatility of these machines and what they can do for your in your own kitchen.
 Now, we didn’t get a basic toaster oven, we got a convection toaster oven, and there is a huge difference in the technology and the functionality involved which we will touch on in a bit.

-We started our quest for finding a new countertop oven by reading some of today’s best toaster oven reviews to see what was out there.
+We started our quest for finding a new countertop oven by reading some of today’s best toaster oven ratings and reviews to see what was out there.
 We wanted a general sense of direction as to which ovens are currently popular with owners and were worth considering.
-The top 3 were all convection ovens, so we decided to dig a little deeper and see why this type of oven was so desirable.
-We are glad that we did.
+Breville makes the best convection countertop oven but it does get some worth competition from other brands, including Cuisinart.

 Convection Cooking Basics

 This type of oven can really make a huge difference in the way that you cook food.
 Basically, a convection oven uses an internal fan to circulate hot air while you are cooking food.
 This may not seem like a huge deal, but this action can reduce your cooking times by up to 25%, and it uses lower temperatures to achieve this.
 It can also be a little more energy efficient which means not only will save time but you will also save energy.
 Once we discovered all of the advantages of this type of cooking method, it only made sense to get one of these ovens, but which ones are worth your money?

 Breville has three models that make use of a convection feature.
 Their BOV800XL has been quite popular for years but they have recently come out with a couple of new models that add a little more functionality.
 Their BOV845BSS is quickly making a name for itself as it adds another pre-setting to its menu as well as an interior light.
 This seems to be the new gold standard when it comes to small convection ovens.

 - You can cook slowly for up to 10 hours.